Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Four (4) weeks following the summer term

-- In case of extenuating circumstances preventing a student from completing the course requirements within a prescribed period, the student and/or faculty member may make a request to their appropriate Associate Vice President for additional time to complete their coursework.
+- In case of extenuating circumstances preventing a student from completing the course requirements within a prescribed period, the student and/or faculty member may make a request to their appropriate Associate Vice President/Dean for additional time to complete their coursework.

 - Student should complete course requirements within the period of time prescribed by the instructor but no later than